 Five ways to use Powertex Universal Medium

 If you have seen Powertex art or sculpture you might have noticed it has a wide range of uses.
-Its properties are perfect for fabric sculpture, mixed media and structured art and for projects for outside.
+Its properties are perfect for sculpture, mixed media and structured art and for projects for outside.

-Powertex Universal Medium is available in a range of colours and a transparent one.
-Mix the colours or blend together on a surface for different effects.
-The long curing time of the liquid allows for a working time of up to an hour too.
-Powertex makes a great paint for mixed media art as its hard wearing (and weatherproof) and can be mixed with dry textures or used with heavy collage.
-This painting uses a blue and Ivory Powertex base with heavy card and Easy structure textures.
+Powertex Universal Medium is available in a range of colours and a transparent version.
+Mix the colours or blend them on a surface for different effects.
+The long curing time allows for a working time of up to an hour.

 Not all surfaces need priming but you can apply a coat of Powertex to your base to prepare and colour it.
-This could be a canvas or panel, styrofoam or paper mache shapes, old toys or just about anything you can think of.
-It’s worth keeping that in mind that Powertex may peel off smooth or soft plastic surfaces so they will need to be prepared differently.
-Choosing a bright base layer can change the whole look of your project, like this canvas primed with Yellow Ochre.
+This could be a canvas or panel, styrofoam or paper mache shapes or just about anything you can think of.

-These are the main properties of Powertex and how I use it but maybe you have other uses!
-Leave me a comment if you have other ideas for getting great results with Powertex Universal Medium.
+These are the main properties of Powertex and how I use it but maybe you have other ways!